Skip to Content

 Instructions

-• Hold the metal skewer with one hand, and slide the chicken pieces onto it.
-Repeat with the remaining ingredients until all the skewers are loaded.
+• Preheat a gas grill by setting all the burners to high heat for 10 minutes.
+Then, use a wooden grill scraper to clean the grates.
+Hold a wide metal skewer with one hand and slide the chicken pieces onto it.
+Repeat with the remaining chicken until the skewers are loaded.

 Notes